How a Digital Agency Used InstaVR to Create an Immersive, Compelling 360 VR Experience for the US Navy’s Largest Annual Exhibition

 The message of how important our young sailors are to the Navy, and the innovation within, was the most important aspect and goal for the product.
 One of the most unique shots that they are most proud of is flying at mach speed inside the F/A-18 Super Hornet aircraft.
 Very few individuals will get to experience the adrenaline rush of flying inside the cockpit of such a remarkable military aircraft.
 It was important for the videos to be short.
 The average for each of the five videos is approximately one minute.

-Distributing “Disrupt the Future”
+Distributing “Disrupt the Future” for Exhibition Attendees to View

 The main audience for the app is US Navy personnel.
 However, they expect that the product will go public on YouTube and possibly in the app stores.
 Since their audience would also consist of senior Navy leadership, those less familiar with VR/360 technology, it was important to create an easy-to-use experience.